SYZYGYfpga/avr-dna-fw/README.md

 This firmware is written for use with AVR GCC 5.4 and AtmelStudio 7.
 To compile the firmware in Atmel Studio, create a new project and add the .c files in the `src` directory to the project.
 The project Toolchain settings must be modified to include the `include` directory containing the firmware header files.
+Our firmware assumes you build with the "Release" configuration.
+This can be changed in the build > configuration manager menu.
 With the project configured correctly it should be possible to build and debug using tools provided by Atmel Studio.

 ### CMake